 Reflexology can significantly reduce stress levels with regular treatments.
 Stress wreaks havoc on the mind and body.
 Until now, it has not been clear exactly how stress influences disease and health.
 Now researchers have found that chronic psychological stress is associated with the body losing its ability to regulate the inflammatory response.
 The research shows for the first time that the effects of psychological stress on the body’s ability to regulate inflammation can promote the development and progression of disease.

-Reflexology help the body eliminate toxins and impurities.
-The body has built-in mechanisms for cleansing itself, mainly the lymphatic, excretory, and integumentary systems (i.e. the lymph nodes, the kidneys and colon, and the skin).
-If these become blocked or do not function properly, toxins and waste matter build up.
+Reflexology helps the body eliminate toxins and impurities.
+The body has built-in mechanisms for cleansing itself, mainly the lymphatic, excretory, and integumentary systems (i.e. the lymph nodes, the kidneys, the colon and the skin).
+If these become blocked by congestion or do not function properly, toxins and waste matter build up.
 Reflexology causes all the systems of the body to function more efficiently, including those that eliminate waste products.

 Reflexology revitalises energy.
 We know when our ‘juices are flowing’ and when they’re not.
 We each experience our energy levels in personal and subtle ways.
 But one thing is certain: Energy flows.
 It circulates consciously and unconsciously throughout the body on a physical, emotional, and mental level.
 There is also energy of the spirit that is just as crucial to the overall well-being.
 By relaxing and opening up energy pathways, reflexology revitalises the body and supplies it with energy on all levels.